 - If needed, remove chorizo sausage from casings.

-- Over medium high heat, cook chorizo, red onion and tomato sauce in a large soup pot until chorizo has browned and onions are translucent – about 10-12 minutes.
+- Over medium-high heat, cook chorizo, red onion, and tomato sauce in a large soup pot until the chorizo has browned and onions are translucent – about 10-12 minutes.

-- Place colander into sink.
-Pour cannellini beans into colander and rinse thoroughly.
+- Place a colander into the sink.
+Pour cannellini beans into a colander and rinse thoroughly.

 - Bring to boil.
 Reduce heat and simmer for 20 to 30 minutes.